Life Sciences

 The projected insurance coverage changes are highlighted in the Sg2 2026 update of the Insurance Coverage forecast.

 Note: Medicaid enrollment does not include those dually enrolled in multiple types of coverage.
-Sources: See sources at end of newsletter.
+Sources: See sources at end of this blog.

 Less Preventive Care, More High Acuity and Capacity Constraints